Writing & Reading Support (for Undergraduates)

 Writing

-TL;DR: Essay Structure
+TL;DR: Essay Structure & Writing Process

-This 30 minute workshop/presentation will address the typical parts of an essay, what the parts do, and how to anticipate your audience's reading expectations.
+This 40 minute workshop/presentation will address the typical parts of an essay, what the parts do, and how to anticipate your audience's reading expectations.
 NOTE: We will be offering separate workshops focused on introductions, thesis statements, and conclusions.
 Feel free to bring essay prompts if you have additional questions.

 Date Offered: